rcrath/rhythmecho/README.md

 Concept:
 The delay time is set by an envelope follower that measures the time between attacks and sets the delay to that time or a multiplier of it.

 Use a signal with clear attacks for the trigger.
 Drums and clean guitar work well.
 If you want a fuzzy guitar, run the clean signal to the trigger and the processed signal to the audio ins.
-The trigger does not need to be the same instrument as the audio, so for example, drums can control the delay times on a pad.
+The trigger does not need to be the same instrument as the audio, so for example, drums can control the delay times on a pad (aka sidechaining).

 revision history

+0.8.1 begun 7/19
+* rewrite presets
+* Add internal filters
+* experiment with restoring positive attack only as an option.
+* remove attack clicks when inertia is off using small delay.
+Done:
+0.8.0 begun 6/30/22
+2DO:

+* Added abs and rel inertia types added various inertia algorithms.
+These two things make inertia a lot more interesting.
+* removed 1.5 second limit on delay
+* changed delay time variable to int variable
+* made envelope sensor into a small group and linked the left params to the right params for advanced sensor adjustments.
+* remove exponential env, replace with neg. attack-only envelope.
+For click removal.
+Low settings give a funky distortion.
+* changed panning panning per delay tap with default at full L, full R. These could be fun to automate! change wet/dry vol to a single wet/dry mix.
+* Changed Num/Den to drop down menus

+0.7.4 and 0.7.5 added presets
+0.7.3
+restored presets, added new denominators.
 0.7.2
 * reconfigure delay calculator to provide more stable delay lengths
 * insert envelope after delay line to remove clicks